 Issuance of Royal Order for Transfer of Responsibility for Supervising and Auditing Public Institutions to the General Personnel Bureau.

-The new organizational structure of Personnel Bureau was issued as a body that oversees the affairs of civil servants in all government agencies in Saudi Arabia.
+The new organizational structure of the Personnel Bureau was issued as a body that oversees the affairs of civil servants in all government agencies in Saudi Arabia.

 Issuance of Royal Decree No. (M/48) establishing the Civil Service Council and approving its law.